 - 1. Regional Planning and Development, Rangasamy, S., Madurai - 2.
 An Introduction to Regional Planning Concept, Theory and Practice, Glasson, John: Susesex - 3.
 GoI: Ministry of Rural Development, Department of Land Resource, Desert Development Programme, New Delhi - 4.
 GoI: Planning Commission, Report on Development of Drought Prone Areas by National Committee on the Development of Backward Areas, New Delhi - 5.
 GoI: IWMP, Ministry of Rural Development, New Delhi - 6.
 GoI: Ministry of Development of North Eastern Region, New Delhi - 7.
 Small and Medium Towns and Their Role in Regional Development, H.S.
-Yadav et all, Gyan Publishing House

-- 8. The Role of Intermediate Towns in Regional Development : A Case Study, National Institute of Urban Affairs (NIUA), NIUA, New Delhi - 9.
+Yadav et all, Gyan Publishing House - 8.
+The Role of Intermediate Towns in Regional Development: A Case Study, National Institute of Urban Affairs (NIUA), NIUA, New Delhi - 9.
 Planning Development for Metropolitan Region, K K Pandey, IIPA - 10.
 Rural Development, Jain S.C. - 11.
 Rural Development through Decentralization, Kumar B Das. - 12.
 Rural Development in India Poverty and Development, Venkata Reddy K - 13.
 Rural Development, Principles, Policies and Management, Katar Singh, Sage, New Delhi - 14.
 Readings Material on Village Planning and Rural Development, H.B Singh, ITPI, New Delhi - 15.
 District Planning: A Handbook, R.P.
 Mishra.
 Concept Publishing House, New Delhi - 16.
 Model village: Perspectives for Rural Development" Ghaziabad: Copal publishing group by Dr. Vinita Yadav and Meet Fatewar.

-Subject Code AR636 Subject Title Plannin g Legis lation a nd Professio onal Practice LTP 200 Credit 2 Subject Category DC Year 1 st Semester II
+Subject Code AR636 Subject Title Planning Legislation and Professional Practice LTP 200 Credit 2 Subject Category DC Year 1st Semester П

 The objective of this course is to initiate students with the various legislations in existence in India which have an impact on urban and regional planning and development and also understanding the professional activities and responsibilities.
+It will equip the students with skill to execute a planning project on ground which will also enhance their employability.